×

 “Malèna” is a coming-of-age film set in 1940 Sicily.
 It tells the story of a 13-year-old boy who perpetually fantasizes about a beautiful school teacher, Malèna, whose husband was called to war in Africa.

-The effervescent Monica Bellucci plays the role of a woman who sets gossip afire by simply walking around town going about her daily chores.
-She’s a shy wife pining for her husband while the whole town talks about her behind—er rather, behind her back.
+The effervescent Monica Bellucci plays the role of a woman who sets gossip afire by simply walking around town and going about her daily chores.

-Renato can’t get Malèna off his mind and it’s fair warning to viewers that the film gets heated especially when the contents of the boy’s mind is portrayed.
+Renato can’t get Malèna off his mind and it’s fair warning to viewers that the film gets heated especially when the contents of the boy’s mind are portrayed.

 While Malèna barely speaks in this film, you’ll have your fill of period Italian through the lines and the vivid, engaging narrations of the lustful Renato, as well as the jealous town folks.